Last updated on .

 Around the Island

 The rest of the island is mostly completely natural.
-There’s an abandoned resort near the thermal baths and scattered ancient ruins elsewhere on the island.
+An abandoned resort sits near the thermal baths and scattered ancient ruins are elsewhere on the island.
+There’s not enough time to explore if you’re coming on a day trip, but you aren’t missing anything special.
 Other spots around the island are popular with divers.